List of Major League Baseball tie-breakers: History

 The first tie-breaker, held in 1946, decided the winner of the NL pennant between the St. Louis Cardinals and the Brooklyn Dodgers, who had finished the season tied at 96–58.
 The Cardinals won the series in two games and went on to win the 1946 World Series, one of four tie-breaker winners who have gone on to win the World Series.
 Three tie-breaker games have gone into extra innings: the decisive second game of the 1959 series, the 2007 Wild Card tie-breaker, and the 2009 game.
 The 2008 tie-breaker, a 1–0 victory for the White Sox, was the lowest scoring game, while the 2007 match-up with 17 total runs was the highest scoring.
 The Dodgers franchise has participated in six tie-breakers, twice while the team was based in Brooklyn and four times in Los Angeles, the most for any team.
 Dodger Stadium, Ebbets Field, Fenway Park, the Polo Grounds and Wrigley Field are the only venues which have hosted multiple tie-breaker games.
 Both games at the Polo Grounds came in the 1951 series.

 One of the most famous moments in MLB history came in the final game of the 1951 National League tie-breaker series.
 Entering the bottom of the ninth inning the New York Giants were trailing the Dodgers 4–1.
 Al Dark and Don Mueller each singled to put runners on first and third base.
 Whitey Lockman hit a double, scoring Dark to make the game 4–2.
 Finally, Bobby Thomson hit a walk-off home run which has come to be known as the "Shot Heard 'Round the World" to give the Giants the 5–4 victory and the National League pennant.
 ESPN's SportsCentury ranked it as the second greatest game of the 20th century.
-In 1962, the first season of the NL expanded schedule to 162 games, the only 3 game tie breaker in the 162 game season took place between the San Francisco Giants and Los Angeles Dodgers with the Giants winning 2–1.
+In 1962, the first season of the NL expanded schedule to 162 games, the only best-of-three tie breaker in the 162-game season took place between the San Francisco Giants and Los Angeles Dodgers with the Giants winning 2–1.
 This was the longest regular season schedule ever played by 2 teams at 165 games, a record that will almost certainly never be matched.
 The 2000s saw three years of consecutive one-run tiebreaker games.
 The Rockies stormed back from a 2-run deficit in the 13th in 2007, winning 9–8 in a surprising run to the World Series that year.
 In 2008, a Jim Thome home run and a stellar performance by John Danks helped the White Sox edge out the Twins 1–0.
 The Twins ended up on the winning side the following year, tying the game in the 10th after going down a run and then walking off in the 12th inning to defeat the Tigers 6–5.